yixiaosz/ESP32-CAM-Video-Stream-to-MediaPipe/README.md

-# ESP32-CAM Video Stream to Mediapipe Hand Tracking via OBS
+# ESP32-CAM Video Stream to MediaPipe Hand Tracking via OBS

 Run MediaPipe hand tracking in a web app using your ESP32-CAM video source.
 This project uses OBS Studio's Virtual Camera as a simple bridge, converting the ESP32's MJPEG stream (which MediaPipe can't use directly) into a compatible webcam feed, eliminating the need for manual transcoding tools such as FFmpeg.